 Marijuana is a type of plant that, if consumed properly, can give the user a “high,” generally induced by the psychoactive chemical THC.

 An important aspect of marijuana use revolves around so-called “THC persistence.”
 According to AAA, the length of a user’s intoxication from marijuana varies widely by consumption method, potency of the product, and the user’s physiological characteristics.
 Smoking may induce immediate onset of intoxication, with intoxication lasting several hours; oral consumption may induce intoxication as long as two hours after ingestion, with longer-lasting intoxicating effects.
 Identifying marijuana intoxication is further complicated by THC’s persistence in a user’s body for long periods after intoxication.
-AAA notes that THC can be “detectible in blood or urine for weeks, with high variability between people. … Simply detecting any THC does not therefore indicate impairment.

-An additional 16 states have so-called “limited access” medical marijuana programs, which the NCSL defines as programs that permit the use of “low THC, high cannabidiol (CBD)” products "in limited situations or as a legal defense.”
+Additionally, in many states, so-called “medical marijuana” and/or marijuana-related products may be purchased and used for medicinal or therapeutic purposes, subject to certain limitations.
+An additional 17 states have so-called “limited access” medical marijuana programs, which the NCSL defines as programs that permit the use of “low THC, high cannabidiol (CBD)” products "in limited situations or as a legal defense.”
 These programs tend to be more restrictive than their comprehensive counterparts.

 Marijuana use and employment

 So how does marijuana use - particularly for medical purposes - impact employment?
 Does THC persistence play a role?
 How are states responding to these and other issues, if at all?

 Employers in the United States typically prohibit on-duty drug use by employees - and this prohibition usually extends to marijuana use.
 Additionally, many employers may seek to bar off-duty marijuana use as a condition for employment - particularly if the employer in question maintains contractual relationships with the federal government, due to the federal prohibition of marijuana.

 Medical marijuana use and employment